arviz-devs/preliz/docs/examples/uniform_distribution.md

 The Uniform distribution is a continuous probability distribution bounded between two real numbers, $lower$ and $upper$, representing the lower and upper bounds, respectively.

 The probability density of the Uniform distribution is constant between $lower$ and $upper$ and zero elsewhere.
-Despite its simplicity, it is rare to observe a real-world distribution where all outcomes are equally likely.
+Some experiments of physical origin exhibit this kind of behaviour.
+For instance, if we record, for a long time, the times at which radioactive particles are emitted within each hour, the outcomes will be uniform on the interval [0, 60] minutes interval.

+we encounter a continuous random variable that describes an experiment where the outcome is completely arbitrary, except that we know it lies between certain bounds.
+Many experiments of physical origin exhibit this kind of behavior.
+For instance, consider an experiment where we measure the emission of radioactive particles from some material over a long period.
+If we record the times at which particles are emitted within each hour, the outcomes will lie in the interval [0, 60] minutes

 The Uniform distribution is the maximum entropy probability distribution for a random variable under no constraint other than that it is contained in the interval $[lower,upper]$.
 It's often employed in random sampling, for generating random numbers, and as a non-informative (flat) prior in Bayesian statistics when there is no prior knowledge about the parameter other than its range.